In this article, we pit two heavyweight entry-level microphones head to head, the .

 On the other side, stage mics need to be sturdy and built to resist humidity, feedback and be able to handle noise.

-A significant difference between both worlds is also placement.
+A significant difference between both worlds is also mic placement.

-A stage must be placed close to the source to achieve that high feedback resistance and usually have the low frequencies attenuated to compensate for that proximity’s bass boat.
+A stage microphone must be placed close to the sound source to achieve that high feedback resistance and usually have the low frequencies attenuated to compensate for that proximity’s bass boat.

-There are various pick-up patterns, which tell you how the picks up (its directionality) and its sensitivity based on the ‘s orientation.
+There are various pick-up patterns, which tell you how the mic picks up sound (its directionality) and its sensitivity based on the mic‘s orientation.

 AT2020 vs NT1A – Final Thoughts